MohammadMaftoun/YOLO-and-Its-Applications/README.md

     YOLOv5 Implementation:
         This guides to a specific, highly optimized version of YOLO (v5), known for its balance of speed and accuracy.
 Due to its effectiveness in various tasks, YOLOv5 is often employed in production systems.
     Pretrained Models:
-        The repository provides access to pre-trained YOLO models trained on large, publicly available datasets like COCO or Pascal VOC.
+        The repository provides access to pre-trained YOLO models trained on large, publicly available datasets, such as COCO or Pascal VOC.
 These pre-trained models can detect a wide range of object classes out of the box and are useful for immediate use or transfer learning.
     Custom Dataset Training:
-        YOLO can be fine-tuned on a custom dataset to detect specific objects the pre-trained models do not cover.
+        YOLO can be fine-tuned on a custom dataset to detect specific objects that the pre-trained models do not cover.
 The repository provides scripts and instructions to help users adapt YOLO to their data.
     Real-time Detection:
         One of YOLO's key strengths is its real-time detection of objects.
 The repository could contain examples that show how YOLO detects objects in live video feeds, such as camera streams or pre-recorded video files.
     Applications: